jenyeeiam/stats_blog/_posts/2020-05-03-defense-wins-champs.md

 #### Data

 For this project, I pared the data down to only include Power Five teams (SEC, PAC12, ACC, BIG12, BIG10).
 Since softball has been a Division 1 sport, only Cal State Fullerton has won the WCWS in 1986 as a team outside of the Power Five as we know it today.
-So with the intention of leveling the playing field and smoothing out variance, I'm first assuming that these teams have a similar strength of schedule and play a similar number of games.
+So with the intention of levelling the playing field and smoothing out variance, I'm first assuming that these teams have a similar strength of schedule and play a similar number of games.
 My second assumption is that these teams are similar in strength overall.
 This second assumption is a bit of a stretch, and a better way to do it would be to take the top 50 teams as ranked by the NFCA.
 But unfortunately this data does not exist for past years that I know of.
 I also realize the Power Five have gone through many realignments throughout the years and I am observing the conferences as they are today.
 Still, with these assumptions I am hoping this makes the analysis as much apples to apples as possible given the circumstances and data available.

 #### Equations